AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-video-assets.md

 >
 >Any tags that are moderated using the steps in [Manage smart tags](smart-tags.md#manage-smart-tags-and-searches) are not remembered on reprocessing of the asset.
 The original set of tags are displayed again.

-## Opt out of video smart tagging on asset ingestion {#opt-out-video-smart-tagging}
+## Opt out of video smart tagging {#opt-out-video-smart-tagging}

 As the automated tagging of videos runs in parallel to other asset processing tasks like thumbnail creation and metadata extraction, it can be time consuming.
-To expedite the asset processing you can opt out of video smart tagging at folder level.
+To expedite the asset processing you can opt out of video smart tagging on upload at folder level.

 To opt out of automated video smart tags generation for assets uploaded to specific folder: